 Without doubt, the most picturesque suburb of Miami is Key Biscayne.
 The island connected to the mainland by the Rickenbacker Causeway boasts stunning 360-degree views of the water and the glittering Miami skyline.
-You can sunbathe along the beach, go golfing at Crandon Park, kayak in the bay, and even visit the historic lighthouse in Bill Baggs Cape Florida State Park.
-Part of the island is home to a ritzy residential neighborhood, but the barrier island hosts a plethora of locals and tourists eager to enjoy the beauty of the suburb.
+You can sunbathe along the beach, go golfing at Crandon Park, kayak in the bay and even visit the historic lighthouse in Bill Baggs Cape Florida State Park.
+Part of the island is home to a ritzy residential neighborhood, but the barrier island hosts a plethora of local people and tourists eager to enjoy the beauty of the suburb.
 Key Biscayne is also the closest to the city, located just at the exit of Brickell’s business district.

-The oldest neighborhood in Miami, Coconut Grove boasts breathtaking waterfront views of Biscayne Bay, lush tropical parks and its share of historic museums.
-It’s home to the The Barnacle – the oldest house in its original location in the city, dating back to 1891.
+The oldest neighborhood in Miami, Coconut Grove, boasts breathtaking waterfront views of Biscayne Bay, lush tropical parks and its share of historical museums.
+It’s home to The Barnacle – the oldest house in its original location in the city, dating back to 1891.
 Also worth visiting is the Vizcaya Museum & Gardens, a beautiful villa clad in European-style interiors and sprawling gardens once the home of famous business magnate James Deering.
 You can enjoy a stroll through Cocowalk to peruse quirky boutiques, art galleries and enjoy the bohemian lifestyle of “the village.”